FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/Run_first_time_ux/running_cftutil.md

 {
     "title": "Running  CFTUTIL",
     "linkTitle": "Running CFTUTIL",
     "weight": "220"
-}# <span id="Running_CFTUTIL"></span>Running CFTUTIL

-CFTUTIL is a command line mode user interface used to create the Transfer CFT working environment manually and configure the product.
+}CFTUTIL is a command line mode user interface used to create the Transfer CFT working environment manually and configure the product.
 It allows you to create or delete a parameter, partner, catalog, log and accounting files.